karaokenite/karaokenite/README.md

 ## What is Karaoke Nite?

 Karaoke Nite is a platform where everyone can sing their favorite tunes and hang out with friends.
-It can be accessed using a VR headset or on a computer.
+It can be accessed using a VR headset or on the browser.

 ## Team

 - [@sonnynomnom](https://www.twitter.com/sonnynomnom)

-Currently looking for founding members who are down to go ham with me.
+Currently looking for founding members and co-creators who are down to go frikin ham.

 ## Contributing